ROCm/HIP/docs/how-to/faq.md

 The tools also struggle with more complex CUDA applications, in particular, those that use templates, classes, or other C++ features inside the kernel.

 ## What hardware does HIP support?
-- For AMD platforms, see the [ROCm documentation](https://github.com/RadeonOpenCompute/ROCm#supported-gpus) for the list of supported platforms.
+- For AMD platforms, see [ROCm documentation](https://github.com/RadeonOpenCompute/ROCm#supported-gpus) for the list of supported platforms.
 - For Nvidia platforms, HIP requires unified memory and should run on any device supporting CUDA SDK 6.0 or newer.
 We have tested the Nvidia Titan and Tesla K40.

 ## Do HIPIFY tools automatically convert all source code?